usatales.com

 Artichokes are delicious and earthy vegetables.
 They have a nutty flavor with tightly packed leaves.
 They are very versatile and can be used in a wide variety of dishes to suit your every taste and texture.

 Artichokes can be used as a side dish.
 You can add it to a salad or make an artichoke dipping sauce.
 You can roast artichokes or bake them.
 You can steam and boil them.
-You can eat it freshly boiled, or you can turn it into soup or a complex dish.
+You can eat it freshly boiled or turn it into soup or a complex dish.
 Or you can even puree it to pair with meat.
 Artichokes are super easy and amazing when cooked properly.

 So, learn how to cook and eat artichokes and try it at home or wherever you like today!